reberthkss/reberthkss/README.md

 ***

 Day by day i'm studying the Azure and Google Cloud to enhance my comprehension about the cloud.
-All the knowledge got are applied on my projets.
+All the knowledge got are applied on my side projets.

 ***